 Wildland fires are a serious threat to lives and property in the U.S. The combination of drought, warmer temperatures, high winds and an excess of dried vegetation in forests and grasslands has made fire seasons progressively worse over the past 50 years.
-In the past decade, wildfires have burned over 60 million acres of these lands.
-According to the National Interagency Fire Center (NIFC), 2012 saw one of the worst fire seasons in decades, with over nine million acres burned.
+And, in the last decade, wildfires have burned over 80 million acres of these lands.
+According to the National Interagency Fire Center (NIFC), 2015 saw one of the worst fire seasons in decades, with over 10 million acres burned.

 Facts and figures

-- The National Association of State Foresters (NASF) cites more than 72,000 U.S. communities are now at risk from wildfire.
+- The National Association of State Foresters (NASF) cites more than 72,000 U.S. communities are at risk from wildfires.

 News from our Fire Break blog